TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

   <dd>
     The function-like <a href="https://www.typescriptlang.org/docs/handbook/declaration-files/by-example.html#reusable-types-type-aliases">TypeScript type</a>
       used by <a href="https://ee.yamato-daiwa.com/CoreLibrary/Functionality/AJAX/AJAX_Service/AJAX_Service.english.html"><code>AJAX_Service</code></a>
-      and should be used to implement the custom serializing algorithm for URI query parameters.
+      and intended be used to implement the custom serializing algorithm for URI query parameters.
   </dd>

 </dl>